-Dynamic Intelligence features are designed for builders who value quality over speed.
-Both features increase costs but deliver better results for complex tasks.
+Dynamic Intelligence is designed for builders who value quality over speed.
+High Power increases costs but delivers better results for complex tasks.
 This means that you’ll get better results and it may take fewer turns to get there, though the cost of those turns will be higher.

 What is Dynamic Intelligence?